system76/docs/content/live-disk.md

 Etcher is an open source app for Windows, macOS, and Linux that allows you to burn disk images to USB drives.
 You can download it at [balena.io/etcher/](https://www.balena.io/etcher/).

+> Note: Balena Etcher collects usage statistics by default.
+You can turn off this data collection in Settings.

 Once you have installed Etcher and downloaded the Pop!\_OS.iso image, open up the Etcher application.
 You should see something like this:

 ![Etcher Startup](/images/live-disk-new/etcher01-start.png)